omerkara/omer-kara-personal/content/certification/_index.md

 ## Info.
 title: "Certification"
 subtitle: "Certification Main Page Subtitle" ## Does not work!
-description: 'Here, you can see my technical skills, certifications, and certificates.
-YES, you heard it right!
-Certifications and certificcates are not the same, see <a href= "https://www.datacamp.com/blog/certificates-or-certification-which-should-you-choose" target="_blank" rel="noopener">here</a> for more information.' ## Only works when layout: list is used.
+description: 'Here, you can find an overview of my technical skills and the various certifications and certificates I have earned.
+It is worth noting that while these terms may seem interchangeable, there are distinct differences between them.
+For more information on the difference between certifications and certificates, please see <a href= "https://www.datacamp.com/blog/certificates-or-certification-which-should-you-choose" target="_blank" rel="noopener">here</a>.' ## Only works when layout: list is used.

 ## Metadata.
 featured: true